matthewspangler/iris-rev8-fun/readme.md

 ## Usage

-Build is done with a Podman container.
-Ensure you have Podman installed, then execute ./build.sh
+1) Ensure you have Podman installed
+2) Execute ./build.sh
+3) UF2 firmware build will be copied to ./build-volume/build-output/